rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-28-c45e1b18f10e3b49-sebi-order-for-compliance-notice-of-attachment-of-demat-account-for-recovery-cer.md

 stocks:
 - SMSTECHSOFT
 tags:
-- recovery-certificate
-- demat-account-attachment
-- enforcement-action
-- sms-techsoft
+- attachment
 - compliance
+- enforcement
-- debt-recovery
+- recovery
 title: SEBI Order for Compliance – Notice of Attachment of Demat Account for Recovery Certificate No. 4514 of 2022 against Mitesh Kaniyalal Thakkar
 ---